Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: Summary, conclusion, outlook

 \section{Summary, conclusion, outlook}

-This work reported the vibration-rotation-fine structure (Fig.~\ref{fig:multiscale}) of the lowest, \atSup{} electronic state of triplet He$_2$.
-The computations were performed in the non-relativistic BO framework with relativistic and non-adiabatic effects added perturbatively.
-Computation of the BO PEC in an explicitly correlated variational framework lead to a high, sub-ppm relative precision, allowing us to study the effect of these small corrections, like dressed rotational masses (accounting for the effect of distant electronic states) and fine-structure splittings caused by magnetic spin-spin couplings, QED corrections of the latter being necessary to achieve good agreement with experiment.
+This work reported the vibration-rotation-fine structure (Fig.~\ref{fig:multiscale}) of the lowest, \atSup{} electronic state of triplet He$_2$ with an unprecedented accuracy.
+The computations were performed in the non-relativistic BO framework with relativistic, QED and non-adiabatic effects accounted for by perturbation theory.
+The computation of the BO PEC in an explicitly correlated variational framework led to sub-ppm relative precision, which allowed us to study the effect of small corrections, \emph{e.g.,} dressed rotational masses (accounting for the effect of distant electronic states) and fine-structure splittings caused by magnetic spin-spin couplings, QED corrections of the latter being necessary to achieve good agreement with experiment.

+The various transitions in the molecule and the associated physical effects cover a range of 9 orders of magnitude in energy (Fig.~\ref{fig:multiscale}) from the $\sim10^4 \, \text{cm}^{-1}$ of ionization through $\sim10^3 \, \text{cm}^{-1}$ and $10^2 \, \text{cm}^{-1}$ of vibrational and rotational excitations to the $\sim10^{-2} \, \text{cm}^{-1}$ of the fine-structure splitting, the electron's anomalous magnetic moment correction to the latter appearing at the order of $10^{-5}$~$\cm$; all seen both in our computations and in the available experimental data.
+The scales of these transitions are set by the small perturbation parameters $(m_\text{el}/M_\text{nuc})^{1/2}$, $Z\alpha$, and $\alpha$ governing finite nuclear mass and relativistic \& QED effects, respectively.
+We relied on the separation of the different scales of the quantum mechanical molecular motions, which was essential for achieving quantitative agreement with experiments.

-The detailed understanding of the rovibrational level structure of triplet He$_2$ may help in finding ionization pathways for more efficient generation of He$_2^+$, relevant for precision measurements.
-The excellent results achieved for the \atSup\ state open the route towards the higher-excited states of He$_2$ such as \btPg, \ctSgp\ (and their singlet `counterparts' $\text{B} \, ^1\Pi_g$ and $\text{C} \, ^1\Sigma_g^+$), which introduce a new layer of complexity in the form of nonadiabatic and relativistic couplings among the electronic states, with interesting consequences for the computation of rovibrational quantum dynamics.
+The detailed understanding of the rovibrational level structure of triplet He$_2$ may help in finding ionization pathways for more efficient generation of He$_2^+$, relevant for precision spectroscopy measurements.
+The excellent results achieved for the \atSup\ state open the route towards the higher-excited states of He$_2$ such as \btPg, \ctSgp\ (and their singlet `counterparts' $\text{B} \, ^1\Pi_\text{g}$ and $\text{C} \, ^1\Sigma_\text{g}^+$), which introduce a new layer of complexity in the form of nonadiabatic and relativistic couplings among the electronic states, with interesting consequences for rovibrational quantum dynamics.